-A student falling below a 3.00, but earning at least a 2.50 cumulative G.P.A. after the first semester will be placed on financial aid probation.
-Students in the one-year M.S. or M.A. track must attain a 3.0 cumulative GPA by the end of the second semester and students in the research M.S. track must attain a 3.0 cumulative G.P.A. by the end of the fall semester of their second year to return to full financial aid eligibility status and avoid academic dismissal.
+A student falling below a 3.00, but earning at least a 2.50 cumulative G.P.A. at the end of the first semester will be placed on financial aid warning status for the next payment period and will continue to receive Title IV aid for that period.
+Students in the one-year M.S. or M.A. track failing to attain a 3.0 cumulative G.P.A. by the end of the second semester (payment period) will lose financial aid eligibility.
+Students in the M.S.
+Research track must attain a 2.5 cumulative G.P.A. by the end of year one to be eligible for financial aid in year two.
 In addition, a student placed in any status by administrative directive that stipulates the student is considered "Not in Good Standing" or "Not Meeting Satisfactory Progress" or placed on suspension from academic participation is ineligible for financial aid.
+The Director of Financial Aid will notify the student of the loss of financial aid eligibility.